-If you’re an architecture buff, you can’t help but get caught up in Manhattan’s medley of building styles.
-Stroll through any NYC neighborhood, and you’ll come across blocks of charming townhouses from a variety of periods in history.
-Here’s an overview of some of the city’s most treasured architectural styles, and where you can find each.
+If you’re an architecture buff, you can’t help but get caught up in Manhattan’s townhouse architecture styles.
+Stroll through many NYC neighborhoods, and you’ll come across blocks of charming townhouses from various historical periods.
+Here’s an overview of some of the city’s most treasured architectural styles and where you can find each.

-The most modest in scale, the Federal Style can easily be recognized.
+The most modest in scale, the Federal Style, can easily be recognized.
 These row houses are more straightforward than their other 19th-century peers, usually two or three stories high with a basement, half attic, and low stoop.
-Details are inspired by ancient Greek and Roman architecture.
-You might notice a red brick façade and a brownstone base, as well as a paneled wood front door with a transom.
+Ancient Greek and Roman architecture inspire details.
+You might notice a red brick façade, a brownstone base, and a paneled wood front door with a transom.
 You’ll come across the Federal Style in downtown neighborhoods like Little Italy, the Bowery in Chinatown, the East Village, and Greenwich Village.

 by Eden, Janine, and Jim, on Flickr

 The Greek Revival Style 1830-1850The Greek Revival Style 1830-1850